sevenymedia/bulksmscenter-http-api/README.md

 This repository contains an unofficial open source PHP client for the BulkSMSCenter HTTP API

+## Official Documentation

+Documentation for the framework can be found on the [BulkSMSCenter website](https://www.bulksmscenter.nl/informatie/verzendopties/).

 ## License

 This client is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).